-Question Information Describe the location and dimensions of all ground disturbing activities and provide a map depicting the location(s) where ground disturbance would occur. (e.g., width and depth of trenching or excavation for borings, location of regulator stations, etc.) If the exact location where new pipe would be Typical ground disturbing activities will take place in a 4-foot by 4-foot by 5-foot deep excavation, large enough to set a horizontal drilling machine.
-In some cases, a maximum of 6-foot by 6-foot by 10-foot deep excavation will be used in some locations, if necessary.
-All pipeline replacement will take place installed or where other work would occur, provide the width of the ROW or the general area encompassing the footprint where all work would occur.
-Include the anticipated footprint and depth of new pipe installation. in existing rights-of-way.
+Question Information Describe the location and dimensions of all ground disturbing activities and provide a map depicting the location(s) where ground disturbance would occur. (e.g., width and depth of trenching or excavation for borings, location of regulator stations, etc.) The installation of gas services will be done by directional drilling, insertion, open cut trenching.
+New high-density polyethylene (HDPE) gas services will be pulled through the existing steel service pipe, which will serve as casing pipe.
+Exact locations are unknown.
+The mains will be in the right-of-way (ROW) of the City of San Antonio and the services will run to each house along the street.
+Trenches for the new mains will be 2 feet wide or less with a 4-foot by 4-foot bell-hole for service connections.
+If the exact location where new pipe would be installed or where other work would occur, provide the width of the ROW or the general area encompassing the footprint where all work would occur.
+Include the anticipated footprint and depth of new pipe installation.
+The ROWs are 50 feet wide with the asphalt being 42 feet wide.
+The new main will vary between 5 and 7 feet deep, while the services will be between 3 and 7 feet deep.
 Will service lines be replaced?
-No. Will meters or other equipment be replaced?
-If so, provide a description detailing what meter components, etc. will be replaced and indicate if this will require ground disturbance, if the equipment will be attached to existing structures, etc. No other equipment will be replaced.
-What portions of the pipeline will be abandoned?
+Yes.
+Will meters or other equipment be replaced?
+If so, provide a description detailing what meter components and associated equipment will be replaced and indicate if this will require ground disturbance, if the equipment will be attached to existing structures, etc. No. What portions of the pipeline will be abandoned?
 What portions of the pipeline will be removed?
-All existing segments of pipe scheduled to be replaced will be abandoned.
+All services and main will be abandoned in place.
+Steel risers will be replaced with anodless risers.
+Most of the pipeline will remain in place.
+Only small sections where it conflicts with the new pipeline will be removed.